 Fitness industry evolves to deliver physical and mental health expertise and content during pandemic

 A recent survey found the pandemic has fed demand for online and virtual content, renewed enthusiasm for bodyweight and functional exercises, and prompted fitness professionals to offer a broader range of services and expertise.
 Key findings from the 2021 canfitpro Fitness Trends survey that reflects fitness professionals’ opinions about changes in the industry and predictions for the year to come.

-Increased Diversity and Inclusion
+Increased Diversity, Equity and Inclusion

 Fitness professionals expressed how important it is to make the fitness field more diverse and inclusive to people of all cultures, religions, genders, sizes and abilities.